erdirstats/erdirstats.github.io/README.md

 <p></p>

 <p>I am using these pages to publish some long and/or short blog posts on geotechnics.
-This works very well for me as a way to document stuff.
+This also works very well for me as a way to document stuff.
 I hope it can be useful to other users too.
 Articles mostly include application of data science, machine learning and data visualization concepts in geotechnical engineering, with focus on geotechnical site assessment.
 Other topics can show up sometimes.
 Sometimes the code is included in the article and sometimes it isn't.
 The work has been almost exclusively done with <a style="color: #2F2F2F;font-family:monospace;background-color:#E7E7E7;" href="https://www.r-project.org/" target="_blank">R</a> code.</p>

 <p><span style="font-family:monospace;background-color:#E7E7E7">NOTE:</span> These articles represent my opinion on the material they cover and they come with absolutely no warranty.
 Use at your own risk.</p>